Rice: Eating qualities

 Rice is a commonly-eaten food around the world.
 The varieties of rice are typically classified as short-, medium-, and long-grained.
 Oryza sativa indica varieties are usually long-grained; Oryza sativa japonica varieties are usually short- or medium-grained.
 Short-grain rice, with the exception of Spanish Bomba, is usually sticky when cooked, and is suitable for puddings.
 Thai Jasmine rice is aromatic, and unusually for a long-grain rice has some stickiness, with a soft texture.
 Indian Basmati rice is very long-grained and aromatic.
 Italian Arborio rice, used for risotto, is of medium length, oval, and quite sticky.
 Japanese sushi rice is a sticky short-grain variety.

 Nutrition

 Cooked white rice is 69% water, 29% carbohydrates, 2% protein, and contains negligible fat (table).
 In a reference serving of 100 g, cooked white rice provides 130 calories of food energy, and contains moderate levels of manganese (18% DV), with no other micronutrients in significant content (all less than 10% of the Daily Value).

 In 2018, the World Health Organization strongly recommended fortifying rice with iron, and conditionally recommended fortifying it with vitamin A and with folic acid.

-Rice does not contain gluten, so is suitable for people on a gluten-free diet.
-Rice is a good source of protein and a staple food in many parts of the world, but it is not a complete protein as it does not contain all of the essential amino acids in sufficient amounts for good health.
+Rice does not contain gluten, so it is suitable for people who are on a gluten-free diet.
+Rice can be a good source of protein, but it is not a complete protein as it does not contain all of the essential amino acids in sufficient amounts for good health.